SteveFeldman/manager-readme/README.md

 ## A Quick Intro of Sorts
 I did not have the traditional route of becoming a software engineer, a development manager and eventually a software executive as most folks in the industry.
 As you can see from my [LinkedIn profile]|(https://www.linkedin.com/in/feldmansteve/), I didn't graduate with a Computer Science degree.
 It wasn't even a consideration for me back in the day, as CS majors simply weren't as prevelant at my University at the time.
 I took several CS classes and left school with a cursory understanding of C and C++.
 I was fortunate enough to find a job as a software engineer without a CS degree.
 It took a lot of hardwork and endless nights at Barnes and Noble, as well as Border's Books reading every software language book you can imagine.
 My nights and weekends were filled for 5 years straight as I put myself through my own CS degree.

 I was fortunate enough to learn Java right after school at a time when everyone was starting to learn Java.
-It's like a developer now learning GoLang or other modern languages with less than a few years of existence.
+It's like a developer now learning Go or other modern languages with less than a few years of existence.
 I eventually did move forward with a Master's Degree in Systems Engineering.

 I think it's important to make this the first impression as it tells you a lot about me as a person.
 I'm a big believer in the human spirit and the will to accomplish anything and everything that you put your mind to!